UEFA Euro 2004 (video game): Development

+Soundtrack

 For the soundtrack, the developers specifically chose rock-based tracks due to the genre's big resurgence in Europe at the time.

 Reception

 UEFA Euro 2004: Portugal received "generally favorable reviews" on all platforms except the Xbox version, which received "average" reviews, according to the review aggregation website Metacritic.
 GameSpot favored its gameplay and options in comparison to FIFA 2004 and praised the Windows version in particular for the improved visuals and online multiplayer.
 IGN specially praised the sound design of the game, stating that "the commentary is spot-on and not often repetitive, as we've come to expect.
 What's really impressive, however, is the crowd noise.
 Country-specific chants are a nice touch, and the din of the crowd overall is synched well with the action on the field."

 However, the PlayStation 2 version was criticized for its inferior graphics, frame rate issues, and lack of online multiplayer when compared to the Xbox and PC versions respectively.